Grilled Herbed Salmon Salad, simple salad for lunch or supper.

 We had plenty of fresh vegetables for the salad, and I love a good salad filled with romaine, broccoli, avocado, kale, and kalamata olives.
 So while Don grilled the salmon, I made the salad.
 It was scrumptious and not too filling.
-We didn’t have any bread or other starches with the meal, so it was light, yet filling.
+We didn’t have any bread or other starches with the meal, so it was light, yet satisfying.
 Each piece of salmon was about 4-5 ounces.
-Filled with Omega3 fats, this salmon salad is excellent topped with Simple Balsamic Vinaigrette.
+Filled with Omega3 fats, this salmon salad is not only delectable topped with Simple Balsamic Vinaigrette, it is good for you.

 - 1 head of Romaine lettuce or kale